prashanthvarma/graphiant-sdk-go/docs/V1SoftwareAutoUpgradeDefaultGet200Response.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetProfile
+### GetDetails

-`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) GetProfile() V1SoftwareAutoUpgradeDefaultGet200ResponseProfile`
+`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) GetDetails() V1SoftwareAutoUpgradeDefaultGet200ResponseDetails`

-GetProfile returns the Profile field if non-nil, zero value otherwise.
+GetDetails returns the Details field if non-nil, zero value otherwise.

-### GetProfileOk
+### GetDetailsOk

-`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) GetProfileOk() (*V1SoftwareAutoUpgradeDefaultGet200ResponseProfile, bool)`
+`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) GetDetailsOk() (*V1SoftwareAutoUpgradeDefaultGet200ResponseDetails, bool)`

-GetProfileOk returns a tuple with the Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDetailsOk returns a tuple with the Details field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProfile
+### SetDetails

-`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) SetProfile(v V1SoftwareAutoUpgradeDefaultGet200ResponseProfile)`
+`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) SetDetails(v V1SoftwareAutoUpgradeDefaultGet200ResponseDetails)`

-SetProfile sets Profile field to given value.
+SetDetails sets Details field to given value.

-### HasProfile
+### HasDetails

-`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) HasProfile() bool`
+`func (o *V1SoftwareAutoUpgradeDefaultGet200Response) HasDetails() bool`

-HasProfile returns a boolean if a field has been set.
+HasDetails returns a boolean if a field has been set.

 ### GetRelease